tue-mps-edu/asd-engd-project-2019-thermal-object-detection/README.md

 If everything goes smoothly, you should be able to seamlessly execute the scripts provided in this repository.
-To test this, run the following.
-The output should show a test on 18 models, and an OK message without errors.

 ```
 $ cd tensorflow_training